Nitrokey/nitrokey-documentation/nitrophone/faq.rst

 NitroPhone FAQ
 ===============

+**Q:** Does the Nitrophone work with my carrier network?
+   Google claims `all major carriers`_ should work with the Pixel phones.
+Nevertheless there might be exceptions, obviously we cannot check `all` carriers around the world.
+   Best practice, is to check if you find some tests/experience stories about the Pixel 4a together with your planned carrier network.

 **Q:** What is and how to activate *PIN Layout Scrambling* To make it difficult for strangers to read the PIN when typing it in, you can display the PIN layout in a random order.
 Additionally, we recommend a